Whatever your age or level of ability, taking part in sport and physical activity can help improve your health and wellbeing.

-There is a gym based exercise programme, currently available at Robinson Pools & Fitness; Kempston Pool; John Bunyan Sports & Fitness Centre; The University of Bedfordshire; and The Paula Radcliffe Sharnbrook Community Centre.
+There is a gym based exercise programme, currently available at Robinson Pools and Fitness; Kempston Pool; John Bunyan Sports and Fitness Centre; The University of Bedfordshire; and The Paula Radcliffe Sharnbrook Community Centre.

-Alternatively we offer some non gym based physical activity sessions including a Sunday morning gentle exercise class at John Bunyan Sports & Fitness; daytime gentle swim sessions at Kempston Pool; and an evening relaxation swimming session at Robinson Pools & Fitness.
+Alternatively we offer some non gym based physical activity sessions including a Sunday morning gentle exercise class at John Bunyan Sports and Fitness; daytime gentle swim sessions at Kempston Pool; and an evening relaxation swimming session at Robinson Pools and Fitness.
 We also hope to add an Aquatone class at Kempston Pool.

 The scheme lasts for 10 weeks and upon completion you will receive details of on-going physical activity opportunities at a discounted price.

 Walking football is a weekly sociable group where people with dementia (or significant cognitive impairment) and their carers, friends and supporters can enjoy playing walking football in a supported setting.